sterner-stuff/private-wordpress-plugin-composer-provider/README.md

 ### Push and test
 Commit and push to GitHub.
 You should now see a new "Actions" tab across the top of your repository.
 Click into it, find the "Updater" workflow, and run it (main branch, no `yml` required).
 The action should pull and tag the latest available version of the plugin.

+### Schedule
+Confident that everything is in working order, you should now uncomment the schedule configuration of the `on` section in `update.yml`.
+By default, the package will auto-check for updates twice a day.
+Configure to your liking.

 ### Require
 You can now require this library in your WordPress install.
 In your WordPress's `composer.json`, add the GitHub repo as [a VCS repository](https://getcomposer.org/doc/05-repositories.md#vcs):